koihin/diceandgames/content/post/battle-for-zverograd-part-3.md

 The initial burst of creatures from underground was not followed by more, but all blocs consider the Metro and underground off-limits.

-But the Doomed City changed in other weird ways too.
+But the Doomed City changed in other unexpected and eerie ways too.

 ## late-summer 1947, Zverograd Today
 As if the horrors of the past weeks were not enough, there are areas of Zverograd where weirdness permeates.
 Soldiers who went on patrol for an hour, came back and claimed they have been wandering for days and couldn't find their way back, or they tell stories of another Zverograd that was different, not war-ravaged... but not mundane either.
 Phantom voices are heard of semi-intelligible conversations from long ago, or perhaps from the far future, keeping men awake at night.
 One day the sun is bright and sunny, the next day snow starts falling... in summer.